 Once you have been granted admission into LaGuardia, you will need to apply for an I-20 form.
 An I-20 is a form used by LaGuardia to certify to the U.S. government that you are eligible for F-1 student status.
 This is the form that you will need to apply for a F-1 visa to the United States.

-International students are eligible to apply for LaGuardia Community College Foundation Scholarships after the first complete semester (session 1 and session 2) at LaGuardia – awards range from $500 and up.
+International students are eligible to apply for LaGuardia Community College Foundation Scholarships after the first complete semester (session I and session II) at LaGuardia – awards range from $500 and up.

 You can search and apply for private scholarships on the following sites: